 INFOhio believes that inquiry provides a foundation for all learning.
 When students actively engage in asking questions, locating, evaluating, applying and sharing information, and reflecting on the process and learning, they are cultivating the 21st Century skills essential to Future Ready.
 Using these inquiry tools can help with differentiation and promotes student choice.
 These INFOhio web-based tools use the inquiry process for student learning:

 The idea that students should stick with a concept until they have achieved mastery could be a new one for many schools with a traditional mindset.
 If you are completing the Future Ready self-assessments, and you need to help students, staff, and parents understand more about competency-based learning, do some research using INFOhio's Professional Databases.
 Databases such as Academic Search Premier and Professional Development Collection include articles, studies, and reports on educational topics and trends.
-Consider this article example from a 2015 edition of District Administration.
-The short but concise article explains the why of competency-based learning and provides examples of what it looks like in various Ohio schools.
+Consider this article from a 2015 edition of District Administration.
+This concise article explains the "why" of competency-based learning and provides examples of what it looks like in various Ohio schools.

 Strategies for Providing Extended Time for Projects and Collaboration